Quorralyne/Blazor_WASM_POC/README.md

 This repo follows the Blazor WebAssembly Individual Authentication template in Visual Studio 2019 (File > New), Standalone with Authentication library (Individual account), selected as a Progressive Web App/SPA.

 This example uses an Okta developer account as the authority, configured as a Web app/SPA with the callback URIs defined in the Okta portal, and added to the appsettings file.
 Only OIDC was used, no Okta SDK.
+This is just the front end solution, so there is no token validation done, as it would be expected a backend API would do that.
+(Future project showing validation forthcoming).

 Additional functionality integrated beyond basic auth includes: